pizza-777/sol2uml/README.md

 ## Command Line Interface (CLI)

 ```
-$ sol2uml --help
 Usage: sol2uml [subcommand] <options>
 The three subcommands:
 * class:    Generates a UML class diagram from Solidity source code. default
 * storage:  Generates a diagram of a contract's storage slots.
-* flatten:  Pulls verified source files from a Blockchain explorer into one, flat, local Solidity file.
+* flatten:  Merges verified source files from a Blockchain explorer into one local file.

 The Solidity code can be pulled from verified source code on Blockchain explorers like Etherscan or from local Solidity files.